andyst-dev/minitalk-42/README.md

 ```

 ## Learning outcomes
-This project was an introduction to signal-based inter-process communication in C.
+This project was my first real introduction to signal-based inter-process communication in C.
 It helped build solid foundations in:
 - UNIX signal handling
 - client-server communication patterns